ehmicky/modern-errors-switch/README.md

 - An error
   [`name`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/name)
   string
-- A filtering function taking the `error` as argument
+- A filtering function taking the `error` as argument and returning a boolean

 ## Effect

 Each `effect` can be:

-- The
+- A
   [new error class](https://github.com/ehmicky/modern-errors#wrap-error-class).
   It must be a [subclass](https://github.com/ehmicky/modern-errors#create-error-classes) of `BaseError`.
-It is ignored if `error`'s class is [already a subclass](https://github.com/ehmicky/modern-errors#wrap-error-class) of it.
+It is ignored if `error`'s class is [already a subclass](https://github.com/ehmicky/modern-errors#wrap-error-class)
 - A
   [message](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/message)
   string to append or (if it ends with `:` or `:\n`) prepend
 - An
   [options object](https://github.com/ehmicky/modern-errors#wrap-error-options)
-  to add
+  to merge
-- A mapping function taking the `error` as argument and returning it.
+- A mapping function taking the `error` as argument and returning it

 # Usage